Argentine President Fernandez Says Will Not Stand For Reelection - UrduPoint

 Argentine President Fernandez Says Will Not Stand For Reelection

-Buenos Aires, (UrduPoint / Pakistan Point News - 21st Apr, 2023 ) :Argentine President Alberto Fernandez announced Friday he will not stand for reelection in October's vote -- a surprise move that deepened uncertainty in the crisis-wracked country.
+Buenos Aires, (UrduPoint / Pakistan Point News - 22nd Apr, 2023 ) :Argentine President Alberto Fernandez surprisingly announced on Friday that he will not stand for reelection in October's vote, deepening uncertainty in the crisis-wracked country.

+The news comes as Latin America's third-largest economy has seen inflation soar to almost 22 percent in the last three months and more than 100 percent over the last year.

+Not only does Argentina have one of the highest inflation rates in the world, but the Argentine peso also suffers constant depreciation against the US Dollar.

-His center-left Frente de Todos (Everyone's Front) coalition has yet to put forward a candidate for August's primaries, with Fernandez declaring in the video announcement that it needs to generate a new cycle of leaders.
+Fernandez's center-left Frente de Todos (Everyone's Front) coalition has yet to put forward a candidate for August's primaries, with Fernandez declaring in his Friday video announcement that it needs to generate a new cycle of leaders.

-"Next December 10, 2023 is the exact day in which we will mark 40 years of democracy.
-On this day I will hand over the presidential sash to whomever has been legitimately elected by popular vote at the polls," Fernandez said in the clip.
+"Next December 10, 2023, is the exact day in which we will mark 40 years of democracy.
+On this day I will hand over the presidential sash to whomever has been legitimately elected by popular vote at the polls," Fernandez, 64, said in the clip.

 That announcement came shortly after the 70-year-old was convicted of fraud and corruption during her presidency -- although she has been spared prison by her parliamentary immunity.